 Do I really need two wedding photographers?

-Is there a style or quality difference among the photographers?
+Is there a style or quality difference among your photographers?

 In short, the answer is No. You can expect the same quality of work from any of the photographers on our team.
 We have a very small team of photographers that were hand selected to ensure consistent style and quality.
 Each photographer on our team is a full-time professional wedding photographer (they do WEDDING photography for a living) and has each photographed more than 500 weddings.

 There are many reasons why it is important to do engagement photos once you are engaged.
 Engagement sessions are more than just having great photos before your big day.
 They give you a chance to get to know your photographer before the wedding, and also gives them a chance to get to know the both of you and your personalities, how well you interact with other and the types of poses that may or may not work for you.
 The session also allows you to be more comfortable in front of the camera on the wedding day, which can help the day run smoother.
 Photos from the session can be used for save the dates, invitations, slide shows and enlargements.
 Once you see how easy it is and how amazing you look in your engagement photos, it will only make the anticipation for the big day even greater. http://www.kai-photo.com/photosession